jixunbo/LightMBN/README.md

-If you want to resume training process, we assume you have the checkpoint file 'model.pth.tar-latest', run
+If you want to resume training process, we assume you have the checkpoint file 'model-latest.pth', run

 `python [path to repo]/main.py --config [path to repo]/mpmc_config.yaml --load [path to checkpoint]`